-The NDCEE is governed by Operating Principles, which describe the responsibility, authority, accountability, and organization of the NDCEE Executive Agent and responsibilities of participating DoD organizations and Military Departments.
-The Office of the Assistant Secretary of the Army for Installations, Energy, and Environment (Environment, Safety and Occupational Health) is the Executive Agent of the NDCEE.
+The NDCEE is governed by Operating Principles, which describe the responsibility, authority, accountability, and organization of the NDCEE Lead Agent and responsibilities of participating DoD organizations and Military Departments.
+The Office of the Assistant Secretary of the Army for Installations, Energy, and Environment (Environment, Safety and Occupational Health) is the Lead Agent of the NDCEE.
 Per the Operating Principles, DoD priority requirements for Environmental Quality Technology (EQT) and Research, Development, Test and Evaluation (RDT&E) are funneled from each of the Services through the NDCEE Technical Working Group.
 The Technical Working Group is comprised of personnel from various levels within each of the Services, the Defense Logistics Agency, and the Deputy Under Secretary of Defense.

 Through DoD-wide participation in NDCEE program development and application of the NDCEE Process, the following benefits are achieved:

 - Address DoD Priorities/Challenges - Proactively identify and focus on current and emerging issues; develop Service-wide programs for joint initiatives

 - Leverage Resources - Share information and successes, synergize RDT&E execution, and enhance coordination among the Services while minimizing duplication of effort